hypergraphql/hypergraphql/sources/documentation.md

 The meaning of the JSON properties is as follows:

 * `name`: the name of the instance (currently used only internally for defining schema resources);
-* `schema`: the name (possibly including the path, if not placed in the root) of the file containing GraphQL schema of the instance;
+* `schema`: the name (possibly including the path, if not placed in the root) of the file containing GraphQL schema of the instance (see note below);
 * `server`: the HTTP settings of the instance:
   - `port`: the port on which the instance is initiated;
   - `graphql`: the path of the GraphQL server;